Faculty & Staff

 University Hall 4519

-Dr. Joseph Raho is a clinical ethicist at the UCLA Health System Ethics Center in Los Angeles, where he also trained for my fellowship in clinical ethics (2014 - 2016).
+Dr. Joseph Raho is a clinical ethicist at the UCLA Health System Ethics Center in Los Angeles, where he also trained for his fellowship in clinical ethics (2014 - 2016).
 Prior to coming to L.A., Dr. Raho received his PhD in philosophy from the University of Pisa, Italy, in May 2014, concentrating in moral philosophy and bioethics.
 From 2006 through 2009, he worked on the staff of the President's Council on Bioethics in Washington, D.C., under the guidance of physician-philosopher Edmund D. Pellegrino.
 Dr. Raho is currently teaching "Bioethics at the End of Life."

 AFFILIATE FACULTY OF THE BIOETHICS INSTITUTE